 Attendance

-The Attendance Support Team track attendance data in schools in East Sussex.
+The ESCC Attendance Support Team (AST) track attendance data for all East Sussex schools.
 This helps to identify issues and barriers to attendance early on.

-The team will support schools to manage any concerns.
+The team will support schools to manage any concerns, including facilitating multi-agency meetings.
 They help the school plan individual or group approaches to improve attendance.

 What the Attendance Support Team offer